 Worldwide, nearly 4 million people die each year from various mosquito-borne diseases.
-The most common diseases carried by mosquitoes in San Diego County are encephalitis viruses and malaria.
+The most common diseases carried by mosquitoes in San Diego County are encephalitis viruses like West Nile virus.
 By monitoring and reducing mosquito populations, the County of San Diego Vector Control Program protects public health and promotes an environment where residents can enjoy parks, open spaces and other outdoor activities.

 When reporting mosquito breeding, please include your name, phone number and address or area you are reporting.